hazmi/gulp-collections/less-split-tasks/README.md

 # Gulp for development with LESS (split tasks)
 One task, one file.
-All included in gulpfile.js.
+All required in gulpfile.js.

 ## Install
 ```